 Clean Your Battery Box and the Cable Ends

 This is the perfect time to clean your battery tray.
 A paste of baking soda and water neutralizes battery acid.
-We also used a wire brush to remove loose paint and any rust, then painted ours with black Rustoleum paint.
-Then we used the wire brush to clean the ends of all the cable ends until everything shines like brand new!
+We also used a wire brush to remove loose paint and any rust, and then repainted ours with black Rust-Oleum paint.
+While the paint was drying, we used the wire brush to clean the ends of all the cable ends until everything shone like brand new!

-• One 14 oz. box of ARM & HAMMER Baking Soda Fridge-n-Freezer Odor Absorber
+- 12 pack, 14 oz. boxes of ARM & HAMMER Baking Soda Fridge-n-Freezer Odor Absorber

 Install Your New Batteries